By Perry Marshall

 Jesus said, "As the Father has loved me, so have I loved you.
 Now remain in my love. ...My command is this: Love each other as I have loved you."11

-As we think about the poor, the abused, the helpless...what can our compassion accomplish for them?
-Please see: Ways to Help the Poor?
+As we think about the poor, the abused, the helpless...we want to show kindness.
+We want to take action.
+Here are some: Ways to Help the Poor

 (2) Ephesians 2:10